cdstayclassy/Sterzo-ESP32-Magnetic-Steering/README.md

-# Build your own bike trainer steering device with AS5600 magnetic sensor!
+# Build your own bike trainer steering device with an ESP32 and AS5600 magnetic sensor!

 A DIY bike trainer for apps such as Zwift or GTBikeV, similar to the Sterzo steering device.
-This project, built using an ESP32 and AS5600 magnetic rotary position sensor, allows you to add realistic steering control to your indoor cycling experience using a rotating handlebar mechanism with magnetic angle detection.
+This project, built using an ESP32 and AS5600 magnetic rotary position sensor using the Sterzo protocol, allows you to add realistic steering control to your indoor cycling experience using a rotating handlebar mechanism with magnetic angle detection.

-Original code forked from stefaandesmet2003/ESP32Sterzo (youtube video: https://youtu.be/6pxeI_YN5Yk)

-**Update 01/2026**: Converted from touch buttons in the forked project to AS5600 magnetic rotary sensor for smooth, continuous steering control.

 ## Features